1.1 – Overview

 Consider this analogy.

-Imagine you are vacationing in a foreign country where everything including the language, culture, climate, and food is new to you.
-On day 1, you do the regular touristy activities, and by evening you are very hungry.
+Imagine you are vacationing in a foreign country where everything, including the language, culture, climate, and food is new to you.
+On day 1, you do the regular touristy activities, and by evening you are starving.
 You want to end your day by having a great dinner.
-You ask around for a good restaurant and you are told about a nice food street which is close by.
+You ask around for a good restaurant and you are told about a nice food street close by.
 You decide to give it a try.

-To your surprise, there are many vendors selling different varieties of food.
+To your surprise, many vendors are selling different varieties of food.
 Everything looks different and interesting.
 You are absolutely clueless as to what to eat for dinner.
-To add to your dilemma you cannot ask around as you do not know the local language.
-So given all this, how will you make a decision on what to eat?
+To add to your dilemma, you cannot ask around as you do not know the local language.
+So given all this, how will you decide on what to eat?

 Well, you have two options to figure out what to eat.

 Option 1: You visit a vendor, figure out what they are cooking/selling.
 Check on the ingredients used, cooking style, probably taste a bit and figure out if you actually like the food.
 You repeat this exercise across a few vendors, after which you would most likely end up eating at a place that satisfies you the most.